LTSD renewal governance: build one cadence instead of chasing suppliers

 What this really means

-LTSD renewals should sit inside one governed lane where LTSD, supplier declaration, and renewal cadence do not drift apart.
-In practice, teams need a model that makes scope, review depth, and release criteria visible before work gets reused in filings, broker instructions, or audit defence.
+LTSD renewals belongs in a managed control path where LTSD, supplier declaration, and renewal cadence stay connected.
+Teams need a model that keeps scope, review depth, and release criteria visible before work is reused in filings, broker instructions, or audit defense.

 Why teams get stuck